Office Web UI System

 - make important UI regions easy for humans and AI agents to identify by name

-- dashboard or report page
+- admin dashboard or reporting page

-- CRUD/list page
+- CRUD/list page inside an admin or back-office system

-- workspace/detail page
+- workspace/detail page for operational records

-- form or wizard page
+- form or wizard page for internal workflows

-- stat card system
+- stat card system tied to operational metrics

-- filter/search/action region
+- filter/search/action region for managing records

 - table-heavy admin page with stronger UI states